Excavators are most commonly used for earthmoving and digging projects. When used at their full…

 What kind of attachments can be mounted on our machines?
 Our amphibious crafts are designed to carry excavators, draglines, and other special applications.
 We have tiller attachments, sawblade attachments, Bushogs and Denis Cimaf grinder/chippers.

-Stan’s marsh buggies have extremely strong drawbar pulling capabilities.
+Stan’s marsh buggy excavators have extremely strong drawbar pulling capabilities.
 The tracking system is a high torque system; navigating inland waterways is usually not a problem

 Our amphibious equipment is hydraulically driven.
 The travel circuits of the excavators power the undercarriages.
 Some of our machines have their own engines to power the hydraulic drive systems.